-The Community Initiative Award from the PA SHPO recognizes organizations, municipalities, agencies, individuals, and others whose work embodies the theme of Pennsylvania's recently released statewide historic preservation plan, #PreservationHappensHere.
+The Community Initiative Award from the State Historic Preservation Office (PA SHPO) recognizes organizations, municipalities, agencies, individuals, and others whose work embodies the theme of Pennsylvania’s statewide historic preservation plan, #PreservationHappensHere

-#PreservationHappensHere is the idea that great preservation activities are happening every day across Pennsylvania.
-These activities may or, may not be thought of as traditional historic preservation, but nevertheless, need to be discovered, shared, and celebrated.
+#PreservAtionHappensHere is the idea that great preservation activities are happening every day across Pennsylvania.
+These activities may not necessarily be thought of as typical historic preservation; nevertheless, they deserve to be recognized, shared, and celebrated.

 How to Enter

 There is no formal application or nomination procedure to be considered for a PA SHPO Community Initiative Award – simply do one of the following at any time throughout the year:

 - A PA-SHARE account is not required to submit a story.

 - Sign in to PA-SHARE with your account or as a Guest User.

 - Go the the Submit page and open the Success Story wizard.

 - Fill in the short form and provide at least one photograph.

 - Click "Submit to SHPO".